antaldaniel/report-european-music-economy/README.md

 **root** - The two articles, `.bib` bibliography files, and `yml` files for markdown conversions, plus reproducbile `docx`, `pdf`, `epub` versions.
 Work in the `Rmd` markdown files.
 If you do not write R code, just ignore the R code chunks, and use it as a clean markdown text.

-**bib** - please save here individual BibTex entries.
-The consolidated entries will should be placed in one of the main `.bib` files in the root folder.
-The pandoc / knitr / RStudio workflow can have hickuups with bib files, so try to save individual files first in `bib/xyz.bib`
+**bib** - The bibliographic references in BibTex entries are organised into `bib/xyz.bib` text files.
+For example, `bib/musicindustry.bib` contains references about the definition of the Music Industry, or `bib/openscience.bib` about the use of Open science sources.

 **not_included** - user's scrap directory, excluded by `.gitignore`.
 Please put your non-synchronized scaps and code doodles here.